Vulcanova/Vulcanova/README-en.md

 An unofficial Vulcan UONET+ mobile cross-platform register client made in Xamarin.
 Currently, in heavy development.

-## What works:
+## What works?
-- lucky number
+- Lucky number
-- grades
+- Grades
-- timetable
+- Timetable
-- attendance
+- Frequency
-- exams
+- Exams
-- homework
+- Homework
-- absence justification
+- Excusing absences
-- notes (points)
+- Notes
-- messages
+- Messages

-## What's planned:
 - dashboard

+## What is planned?
+- [ ] History of lucky numbers
+- [ ] Grades simulator
+- [ ] Grades sorting
+- [ ] Attendance as a percentage
+- [ ] Sync appointments with iCloud calendar
-- …and more :)
+- …and a lot more :)

 ## Credits
 * [kapi2289/vulcan-api](https://github.com/kapi2289/vulcan-api/)